-The campaign was launched after reports that the NHS are spending £6 billion a year treating obesity related illnesses.
+The campaign was launched after reports that the NHS is spending £6 billion a year treating obesity-related illnesses.
 Highlighting, that overweight or obese boys and girls consume up to 500 and 290 more calories than recommended each day and adults consume 200 to 300 calories in excess every day.

 To help combat overeating across the UK, PHE is also setting a target for food manufacturers who make food products and meals over 600 calories, by asking them to reduce 20% of the calories in these foods by 2025.
 If this 20% target is met within 5 years, more than 35,000 premature deaths could be prevented and around £9 billion in NHS healthcare and social care costs could be saved over a 25-year period.

 Our founder, Kirsty Henshaw developed all our recipes to be under 400 calories and our Minis range includes meals that are all under 300 calories too.
 To make things easier to digest, we’ve provided a calorie run down of all of our meals below: